The Anger Academy is the new training arm of the British Association of Anger Management (BAAM).

 At the end of the first 6 months you are trained to:

-- Facilitate a group and design programmes according to the requests and bespoke opportunities
+- Facilitate groups and design courses according to request and/or bespoke opportunities available to you.

-- Learn coaching and counselling skills using the six categories of interventions when faced with challenging situations in either in your group work or one to one coaching
+- Use coaching and basic counselling skills from the six categories of interventions based on the work of John Heron when faced with challenging group dynamics in either your group work or one:one work.

-- Calming Strategy is popular for people wanting to look at anger and stress but is not our generic (BA1-BA2) market however it’s an introduction to our work here at BAAM
+- Calming Strategy is popular for people wanting to explore anger and stress.
+CS is not our generic (BA1-BA2) market audience however it introduces our work to people who don’t fit into our generic group.

-- Taming the Volcano is delivered to children, teenagers and young adults either delivered in small groups or a one to one capacity online or face to face
+- Taming the Volcano is taught to children, teenagers and young adults.
+Can be delivered in either small groups or a one to one capacity online or 1:1.

 Did you know that: